joaopeixoto13/joaopeixoto13/README.md

 ## Hi there, I'm João Peixoto 👋
-### I'm currently studing Industrial Electronic Engineering and Computers at UMinho University! 🎓
+### I'm currently studing Industrial Electronic Engineering and Computers at University of Minho! 🎓

 - 🔭 MSc in Embedded Systems and Computers and Control, Automation and Robotics
-- 🌱 Embedded Systems
+- 🚀 Secure and Real-Time Embedded Systems

 ---